cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge41 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation41 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel41 ;
-    rdfs:comment "There are no mechanisms for the user to exercise control over the processing of personal data" ;
+    rdfs:comment "There are no mechanisms for the user to exercise control over the processing of personal data." ;
     rdfs:subClassOf fria:FRIA-reportChallenge4 .

 fria:FRIA-reportEvaluation42 a rdfs:Class ;